 Managing a team is a challenge even without a stressful situation such as this health crisis, where tensions are high even on the best of days.

 What makes it simpler for companies to accomplish this noble goal is technology!
 After all, you use it every day to stay informed, to keep an eye on your target demographic, and to stay connected to your customers via social media and your CMS systems.

-There are dedicated tech tools that help cross this particular bridge too – tools that are designed to manage communication more easily, but also to stay productive and keep growing that internal brand culture.
+There are dedicated tech tools and time tracking apps that help cross this particular bridge too – tools that are designed to manage communication more easily, but also to stay productive and keep growing that internal brand culture.
 Here are the most pivotal of those tools, and how you can use them in these difficult times to keep your brand strong and your employees productive!